Configuring Logging

 To enable logging that uses log files:

-1. Set the DSILogLevel property to the desired level of information to include in log files.
+DSILogLevelproperty to the desired level of information to include in log files. - Set the

-2. Set the LogPath property to the full path to the folder where you want to save log files.
+LogPathproperty to the full path to the folder where you want to save log files. - To make sure that the new settings take effect, restart your JDBC application and reconnect to the server.

 jdbc:redshift://redshift.company.us-west-1.redshift.amazonaws.com:9000/Default;DSILogLevel=3;